 Meanwhile, the other holes I drilled were for yarn…one of my favorite textiles.
 Just plug in your skeins and crochet or knit your heart out!
 It keeps them from tangling and helps you enjoy your crafting.

 This farmhouse sewing basket DIY was absolutely fun and hope you enjoyed my zany Operation 80’s adventure.
-You can find this basket along with all of my other redeemed furniture, vintage finds, and handmade goods in my online shop.
+Likewise, you can find this basket along with all of my other redeemed furniture, vintage finds, and handmade goods in my online shop.
 Oh, and don’t forget to sign up for my newsletter below for your freebie and discount!